kurganpsp/raytracing_raw.github.io/README.md

-Ray Tracing in One Weekend Book Series
+Ray Tracing en un fin de semana
 ====================================================================================================

 | ![RT in One Weekend][cover1] | ![RT The Next Week][cover2] | ![RT The Rest of Your Life][cover3] |